hans-mayer/blog/_posts/2017-06-11-stratum-0-server.markdown

 ## Adjusting the EFRATOM rubidium standard.

 Yes, the rubidium frequency standard must be adjusted.
 It is a high precisely source.
-Much better than everthing else once it's running really at 10000000.00 MHz.
+Much better than everthing else once it's running really at 10000000.00 Hz.

 Here some links: